 Public Awareness Campaigns

 Public awareness campaigns are essential for educating the public about the importance of bumblebees and promoting actions that can help protect them.
 These campaigns can involve educational programs, outreach events, and media campaigns.
-They can also include providing information on how to create pollinator-friendly gardens, reduce pesticide use, and support local conservation organizations.
+In real terms, they can also include providing information on how to create pollinator-friendly gardens, reduce pesticide use, and support local conservation organizations.
 By raising awareness and engaging the public, these campaigns can help create a culture of stewardship and promote long-term conservation of bumblebee populations.

 Tips and Expert Advice